-Our island retreat in the Gulf of Georgia.
-Fourty years and four generations it has been our summer place.
+Our Island Retreat in the Gulf of Georgia.
+Fifty years and Four Generations on it is still our Summer Place

 When Grandpa went to UBC to study medicine in 1937, or thereabouts, he had to board near the campus because it was too far from Langley to commute.
 Remember that there was no Highway One and the Patullo was a brand new bridge.
 It was a major journey from Langley to Vancouver.

 He boarded with a family by the name of Detweiller who lived out towards UBC.
 He shared a room with Lloyd Detweiller, a son of the family, who was also going to UBC.
 Every morning they would drive to class in an old car that Lloyd had.They became good friends and, as it turned out, life long friends.

 When the war began they both entered the service.
 Lloyd ended up flying for Coastal Command protecting convoys and, as we all know, Grandpa ended up flying with Fighter Command in England.
 After the war they picked up their friendship where they had left off.

 Fast forward to about 1967 or 68.
 I don’t know what Lloyd was doing but he had a government job and in the course of it he was asked to search out all the government land presently leased out which involved him in going through records in the Land Registry Office.
 Now, in those days you could homestead government land.
 All you had to do was survey it, stake it, register it and pay an annual rental.
 There were a few rules.
 Within, I think, two years you had to build an “habitable dwelling” on it.
 I don’t believe that was ever enforced on Valdez.

 The problem was, all the waterfront anywhere near the Lower Mainland was already staked out and there was no land available unless you went way up the coast or inland.

 However, Lloyd found this strip of land on Valdez that government records said was leased out but the Land Titles said was still in Government hands, unstaked.
 It was available!